Leon Cooke: Choreography

-Leon Cooke choreographed the Songtime Theatre Arts Billy Youth Theatre's production at the Richmond Theatre in 2010.[6][7]
+Leon Cooke choreographed the Songtime Theatre Arts Billy Youth Theatre's production at the Richmond Theatre in 2010.
 He was an assistant choreographer for the BBC 2 series Our Dancing Town which aired in January 2017.

 Television

 While in Billy Elliot the Musical, Cooke appeared on Blue Peter, Ready Steady Cook, the Paul O'Grady Show, Happy Birthday Bafta, and as a guest performer on Any Dream Will Do.
 He also performed with the cast on Sunday Night at the Palladium for their tenth anniversary.
 Cooke appeared in Series 3 of Sky One's Got to Dance, where he gained three gold stars for a tap routine that was described by Adam Garcia as "awesome".

 He performed at the Royal Variety Performance, the Olivier Awards 2015, and the Olivier Awards in 2016.
-In March 2016, Cooke returned to the Mamma Mia cast for a one-off television performance on ITV's Ant and Dec's Saturday Night Takeaway.
+In March 2016, Cooke returned to the Mamma Mia cast for a one-off television performance on ITV's Ant & Dec's Saturday Night Takeaway.
 In 2019, he performed on television for the D-Day 75th Anniversary commemorations in front of veterans and world leaders.